taylanates24/object_detection_and_tracking/README.md

 `min_hits` is the number of consecutive frames where an object appears.
 After min_hits, a tracker is created for that object.
 The aim is the minimization of false positives.
 It can be changed in `inference.yaml` file.

 `max_age` is the number of consecutive frames that a tracked object cannot be detected.
 That means the object may go out of frame.
 After `max_age`, the tracker is deleted.

+If you want a more detailed explanation of Kalman Filter, TensorRT, SORT algorithm and how to fine-tune an mmdetection model on BDD100K dataset, you can readn my blog posts on Medium.
+You can find examlpe codes and reference lists as well.

+1)

+2)

+3)